gohypergiant/FocusEngine/README.md

 fe.debug = true
 ```

+#### Example project
+[Download](https://github.com/bpxl-labs/FocusEngine/tree/master/example.framer) the example to try it for yourself.

 #### Known issues

 Attempting to perform a `placeFocus()` call as FocusEngine is changing its own focus will fail.
 (The call is discarded.)
 If you need to override FocusEngine's logic, use the `overrides` feature or add a slight delay to ensure the call is respected.